 We will have a page with a glossary of terms on the different names and jargons at BCIT.
 For example, the word “ehPod” would be a term listed under our glossary with the associated definition/explanation beside it.

-Contact Section
+Contact Us

 There will be an option for users to contact us in the case of any problems, issues, or bugs.
 This will most likely be in form of a message box that the users can fill out and submit through the website.